We explain the key models on offer from Scott Sports - the multi sport manufactures of Scott bikes, winter sport, motor sport and running equipment

 The journey began in 1958, when engineer and skier Ed Scott created the first tapered aluminium ski pole – which replaced the bamboo and steel varieties used at the time.

-The brand was launched, expanding and heading into Europe in 1978, creating a headquarters in Fribourg (Switzerland).
+The brand expanded and headed into Europe in 1978, creating a headquarters in Fribourg (Switzerland).
 It still resides in the same country, now in Givisiez.